Teacher (Education) Letter of Intent

 [APPLICANT NAME]

-• Personalize: It may be beneficial to find out the name of the individual in charge of admissions and address the letter to them directly to have a more personal touch.
+3. Personalize – To add a more personal touch, it may be beneficial to find out the name of the individual in charge of admissions and address the letter to them directly.
 This will also signal to that person that the candidate did their research and is serious about their application.